 On the PMP exam, you may see a few questions on this topic, so understand it well.

 Project Life Cycle

-It does not matter what kind of project you are managing; the project management fundamentals are same in all fields.
-A project life cycle can have many phases and each phase can consist of any activities from these process groups: initiation, planning, executing, monitoring & controlling, and closing.
+A project life cycle has many phases, and each phase consists of activities from these process groups: initiation, planning, executing, monitoring and controlling, and closing.
 The phases are generally sequential and can overlap.

 Monitoring and controlling activities happen throughout the project, although these processes can overlap or repeat.

-Please note that it is not always necessary that a project be a part of the product life cycle.
-A project’s output can be any service or result, and in this case, it will not be a part of the product life cycle.
+Project life cycles are not necessarily a part of the product life cycle.
+If the project’s output is a service or result, it will not be a part of the product life cycle.

 The PMBOK Guide defines the project life cycles in four phases: